skalyaanamoorthy/PSLMs/README.md

 On the ComputeCanada cluster, you will have to comment out pyarrow and cmake dependencies and load the arrow module instead with `module load arrow`.
 You will also have to use the --no-deps flag.

-You can then install the pip requirements:
+You can then install the pip requirements (if only performing inference (not preprocessing and analysis), you can skip):

 `pip install -r requirements.txt`